amacdonaldai/AI-mini-session/README.md

 - **[GPT Engineer](https://github.com/AntonOsika/gpt-engineer)**: A tool that leverages GPT models to assist in generating and refining code snippets based on user inputs.

 - **[Hyper Space](https://hyper.space/)**: A modern, generative browser, incorporating various Agentic tools.

+- **[Napkin](https://www.napkin.ai/)**: An intuitive AI-powered tool for organizing ideas and visual notes, perfect for capturing and structuring creative thoughts.

 - **[NotebookLM](https://www.google.com/notebooklm/)**: An AI-powered note-taking and research tool developed by Google, designed to help users organize and understand information.